-Personal Data Privacy:
+Personal data privacy:

-By submitting (a) the Proxy Form appointing the Chairman of the Meeting as proxy to vote at the AGM of the Company and/or any adjournment thereof, or (b) submitting details for the registration to observe the proceedings of the AGM via "live" audio-visual webcast or "live" audio-only stream, or (c) questions in advance in relation to any resolution set out in the Notice of AGM, a Member of the Company consents to the collection, use and disclosure of the Member's personal data by the Company (or its agents or service providers) for the following purposes:
+By submitting (a) an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM of the Company and/or any adjournment thereof, or (b) questions in advance of, or at the AGM, in relation to any resolution set out in the Notice of AGM, a Member of the Company:

+(1) consents to the collection, use and disclosure of the Member's personal data by the Company (or its agents or service providers) for the following purposes (collectively, the "Purposes"):

-- (i) processing and administration by the Company (or its agents or service providers) of Proxy Forms appointing the Chairman of the Meeting as proxy for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, proxy lists, minutes (including questions and answers) and other documents relating to the AGM (including any adjournment thereof); - (ii) processing of the registration for purpose of granting access to Members (or their corporate representatives in the case of Members which are legal entities) to observe and/or listen the proceedings of the AGM via "live" audio-visual webcast or "live" audio-only stream and providing them with any technical assistance where necessary; - (iii) addressing all substantial and relevant questions received from Members relating to the resolutions set out in the Notice of AGM to be tabled for approval at the AGM prior to the AGM and if necessary, following up with the relevant Members in relation to such questions; and - (iv) enabling the Company (or its agents or service providers) to comply with any applicable laws, listing rules, take-over rules, regulations and/or guidelines by the relevant authorities.
+- (a) processing and administration and analysis by the Company (or its agents or service providers) of the appointment of a proxy(ies) and/or representative(s) for the AGM of the Company (including any adjournment thereof) and the preparation and compilation of the attendance lists, proxy lists, minutes (including questions and answers) and other documents relating to the AGM (including any adjournment thereof); - (b) processing of the registration for purpose of granting access to the Members (or their corporate representatives in the case of the Members which are legal entities) to observe the proceedings of the AGM of the Company and providing them with any technical assistance where necessary; - (c) addressing all substantial and relevant questions received from the Members relating to the resolutions set out in the Notice of AGM to be tabled for approval at the AGM prior to, or at, the AGM and if necessary, following up with the relevant Members in relation to such questions; and - (d) enabling the Company (or its agents or service providers) to comply with any applicable laws, listing rules, take-over rules, regulations and/or guidelines by the relevant authorities. - (2) warrants that where the Member discloses the personal data of the Member's proxy(ies) to the Company (or its agents or service providers), the Member has obtained the prior consent of such proxy(ies) for the Purposes and agrees that the Member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the Member's breach of warranty.